Tibet Museum (Lhasa): Exterior

 The museum is a multimillion-dollar project.
-It is located in an L-shaped building situated directly below the Potala Palace on the corner of Norbulingkha Road.
+It is located in an L-shaped building situated directly below the Potala Palace on the corner of Norbulingka Road.
 The modern museum building fuses together traditional Tibetan architecture with the modern.
 It is a grey brick building with dark brown and white roof furnishings with a golden orange gilded roof.
 The museum is structured into three main sections: a main exhibition hall, a folk cultural garden and an administrative quarter.
 The central courtyard to the museum is uniquely designed, with a white, sleek-looking floor, and draws upon traditional monastic conventions.
 It features an origin, black and white design in the centre and has lighting through large skylight windows above.
 The museum covers an area of 53,959 square meters, with a total construction area of 23,508 square meters.